monktastic/blog/pages/dream/overview.md

 * Some [quotes](hypocrisy.html) where people confront the shadow in themselves.

 * You might like to read my argument that [consciousness is not physical](consciousness-physics.html).

+* For a comprehensive look at the Buddhist path, you can do no better than [this book](https://www.amazon.com/Seeing-That-Frees-Robert-Burbea/dp/0992848911) by Rob Burbea.
+[This review](https://www.reddit.com/r/streamentry/comments/55vryt/insight_rob_burbea_seeing_that_frees/) is amazing.